 I might have to sweat it up on a few long drives now and again, but truth be told it isn’t all that bad.
 I’ve hiked the Andes, been nipple deep in mud on an Amazonian hunting trail, danced with a snake in Belize, been kidnaped in Guatemala, fought with an iguana in Mexico, volcano boarded in Nicaragua, almost died in the USA, been chased out of the ocean by biting fish bigger than me in Honduras, survived a remote indigenous community where dogs were banned in Panama – imagine that, a whole island where dogs are banned?!

-Engine: Type 1 Mexican Fuel Injection ACD engine hijacked from a 2001 Mexican Beetle (rebuilt by Ben in Sep 2013) 1600cc Air-Cooled with full electronic ignition, hydraulic lifters an oil filter and flippin’ computer no less.
+Engine: Type 1 Mexican Fuel Injection ACD engine hijacked from a 2001 Mexican Beetle (rebuilt by Ben in Sep 2013) 1600cc Air-Cooled with fully electronic ignition, hydraulic lifters, an oil filter, and flippin’ computer no less.

 Since then he’s forced me over the Andes 7 times, crammed every inch of my aging body with up to 10 smelly travelers at a time, and let all sorts of cowboy mechanics fondle my private parts!